rachelngweiying/frontend-assessment-20231202/README.md

 a comprehensive user experience.

 Your solution should not only meet the technical requirements but also showcase good UI/UX practices.
-While the example pages are provided as attachments for reference, feel free to demonstrate your design skills by creating a user-friendly interface that enhances usability and engagement.
 Pay attention to the design, layout, and responsiveness of the application to ensure an optimal user experience.